Basic Riding Courses in Southern California

 Refunds and Rescheduling

-Attendance and Late Attendees: You must attend ALL class sessions on time and in the order in which they are offered.
-A student may not continue to the next class session if he/she does not attend or successfully complete the previous class session.
-If a student is late or fails to show up for any portion of the course, he/she will be dropped from the course.
+You must attend ALL class sessions on time and in the order in which they are offered.
+You cannot continue to the next class session if you do not attend or successfully complete the previous class session.
+If you are late or fail to show up for any portion of the course, you will be dropped from the course.
 To return to complete in another course you may return as a standby.
+The fee for stand by eligibility is $100.

-Failure to Complete: The Instructors are required to ensure the safety of all students.
+Your Instructors are required to ensure the safety of all students.
 Unsafe conditions cannot be tolerated.
 Instructors may drop any student who, in their opinion, presents a safety hazard to themselves or to others, or who repeatedly fails to respond to instructions.
 Refunds will not be given to a student who is dropped or self-drops from a course.
-The decision to return will be discussed between the student and the Instructor, and the rescheduling fee may be waived for students who are counseled out.
+There is no guarantee of successful completion.
+Students dropped from their course may repeat as a stand by.
+The fee for this service is $100.
+The decision to return will be discussed between the student and the Instructor.
+SCMT Administration will make the final decision in these situations.

-Stand-by Status: Students who have missed a portion of their course due to arriving late, not showing up, dismissed for improper riding gear, late cancellation request or late reschedule request, may return within 6 months of the original scheduled class date to join another class on Stand-By.
+If you miss any portion of the course due to arriving late, not showing up, being dismissed for improper riding gear, or any other reason, you may pay a fee and return within 6 months of your original scheduled class date to join another class on Stand-By.
 Stand-By is an UNCONFIRMED seat based on SPACE AVAILABILITY.
-If a student is on standby, it is his/her responsibility to find the next class session and show up early enough to be available to join if a seat is available.
-If all of the registered students show up, a standby seat is not available, and the stand-by will have to try again in another class.
+If you are on standby, it is your responsibility to find a class session and show up early enough to join in if a seat is available.
+If all of the registered students show up and a standby seat is not available, you have to try again in another class.
+The fee for Stand by eligibility is $100.

 "Absolutely LOVED this course!!
 Definitely recommend if you are interested in riding a motorcycle.
 Jessie and Jeff were awesome instructors.
 They were patient, straight to the point, and took time for everyone’s questions.
 Thanks to them, I feel much more confident on my motorcycle.
 I am looking to take the intermediate and advanced courses as well.
 Thanks guys!!"